“I could happily live as a guest of heaven on top of the Milan Duomo”

 The view from the Belvedere’s 31st floor is stunning and gives an unusual view over the network of train tracks that lead to and from the station.

-The Belvedere is open for special events: see updates on the official website.
+The Belvedere is open for special events.

 6. Palazzo Lombardia